$0.50 And 90 Minute Olive Oil Zucchini Bread

 - Rinse the orange, then use the smaller holes in the cheese grater to zest (scraped the outer peel off the entire orange).
 Put the orange zest into the large bowl.

 - Use the citrus juicer to juice the entire orange.
-Add juice to the large bowl.
+Add the juice to the large bowl.

 - In the large bowl with the orange juice and zucchini strips, add the flax eggs, nuts olive oil and mix to evenly distribute the ingredients.